onocy/plant-ecommerce/README.md

 - Tailwind
 - Supabase

-This is a personal project where the goal is to go from design -> deployed application of an eCommerce application using some newer technologies.
+This is a personal project where the goal is to go from a figma design that I put together to a fully deployed eCommerce application using some newer technologies.

 ![schema](assets/img/schema.png)

+I don't intend to finish the whole project in a single chunk, so I intend to group things into three core versions listed below.

 V1: Barebones application: